termly/apidocs/endpoints/delete_cookies.md

 # Overview

 Deletes cookies.
-The query has the following shape:
+The request body has the following shape:

 ```json
 [